 The engineering work at Mistral falls into several major areas:

-With 141 open roles for approximately 700 current employees, Mistral is targeting a ~20% expansion rate.
-That's aggressive but controlled growth — the company is scaling teams across all functions, not just engineering.
+With ~169 open roles against an 800+ employee base, Mistral is in active expansion mode.
+The company is scaling teams across all functions, not just engineering.
 For engineers who want to work at the frontier of AI while being part of a still-small-enough team to have real impact, the window is open.

 Compensation & Benefits

-Compensation at Mistral is rated 4.5 / 5.0 — one of the highest scores in our database, reflecting a company that understands it's competing for global talent against the deepest pockets in Silicon Valley.
+Compensation at Mistral is rated 4.8 / 5.0 in the small Glassdoor sample — one of the highest scores in our database (caveat: 3 reviews), reflecting a company that understands it's competing for global talent against the deepest pockets in Silicon Valley.

 A few important factors shape Mistral's compensation picture:

-For engineers comparing Mistral to US-based alternatives: the raw dollar comp may be lower, but the total quality-of-life package — Paris lifestyle, French labor protections, meaningful equity in a $14B company, and lower cost of living — makes the math more nuanced than a simple salary comparison suggests.
+For engineers comparing Mistral to US-based alternatives: the raw dollar comp may be lower, but the total quality-of-life package — Paris lifestyle, French labor protections, meaningful equity in a roughly $13.7B-valued company, and lower cost of living — makes the math more nuanced than a simple salary comparison suggests.

 Work-Life Balance